dwyl/learn-flutter/guides/flutter-web-speed-boost/README.md

 If you inspect the `build` folder, you will see that a `flutter.js` file was created.
-This `Javascript` file is downloaded to the browser and tells it how to download the `Flutter` engine to run the `Flutter Web App` and the necessary resources to do so.
+This `JavaScript` file is downloaded by the browser and tells it how to load the `Flutter` engine to run the `Flutter Web App` and the necessary resources to do so.

 We will focus on the **`flutter.js`** file